 One staff to five to eight beneficiaries (1:5-8).

-NOTE: If a beneficiary is already approved to received 1:1 or 1:2-4 services for prevocational, those individuals may continue to receive that service ratio even when participating in onsite prevocational.
+NOTE: If a beneficiary is already approved to received 1:1 or 1:2-4 services for prevocational, those beneficiaries may continue to receive that service ratio even when participating in onsite prevocational.

 Transportation

+Transportation is a separate billable service and may be billed on the same day as long as this service is delivered;

+Transportation rate is billed as a flat rate fee for each day this service is delivered;

+Provider must provide transportation at least one way in order to be reimbursed;

+Transportation may be billed if the following circumstances occur: